vodnalasricharan/Face-Recognistion-using-custom-dataset-openCV/README.md

     <img src="./ss1.PNG" width="400px"</img>
 </div>
 <br>Then run faces_train.py
-<br>It takes .csv file and directory of the images obtained by load_data.py
+<br>It takes '.csv' file and directory of the images obtained by load_data.py
 <br>If you want you can place all these images obtained by load_data.py in a directory(folder) named train
 <br>After sucessfull execution of all the above codes .....fianlly you can run any prediction code(predict.py/face_image.py/video-predict.py)
 <h4>The results are not satisfactory as the dataset near me is not balanced.If you want you can try this on your custom dataset😉</h4>